TrojanerHD/Songrequestbot-Old/README.md

   cd "path/to/the/folder/where/you/unpacked/the/zip"
   node_modules/.bin/electron index.js
   ```

+## Error Codes
++ Error code 1: The song could not be played due to restrictions.
+Please open the following link in a browser in order to play the song and afterward dismiss the alert in the electron window
 ## Built With
 * [Node.js](https://nodejs.org) - Server side JavaScript
 * [Electron](https://electronjs.org/) - The front-end (UI)